BeneathTheInk/Temple/README.md

 .paint("body");
 ```

-You can even turn your views into reusable components.
+Temple even lets you turn your views into reusable components.

 ```javascript
 // a reusable View class